Azure/Azure-Sentinel/Parsers/ASim Sysmon for Linux/README.md

 # ASIM parsers for Sysmon for Linux

 This template deploys all the [upcoming Sysmon for Linux](https://twitter.com/markrussinovich/status/1283039153920368651?lang=en) Azure Sentinel ASIM parsers.
-The template is part of the [Azure Sentinel Information Mode (ASIM)](https://aka.ms/AzSentinelNormalization).The Azure Sentinel Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Azure Sentinel workspace.
+The template is part of the [Azure Sentinel Information Mode (ASIM)](https://aka.ms/AzSentinelNormalization).
+The Azure Sentinel Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Azure Sentinel workspace.

 When deploying the parsers, you make sure that telemetry from Sysmon for Linux is analyzed using the built-in Azure Sentinel Analytics.
 You also enable analysts easier access to the telemetry using a known, standard, schema.